Burnt-Waffle/AppleStore-Simulator/README.md

 # CLI-Program
-a simple cli program using java while learning class and thread
+a simple CLI program using java while learning class and thread